cskinfill/s3-connector/README.md

 underlying HTTP connection cannot be closed until the user finishes reading the data and closes the stream.
 Regarding conditional get constraints, Amazon S3 will ignore any dates occurring in the future.
-Returns S3Object, or null, if conditional get constraints did not match

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|